Code-Institute-Submissions/thecoffeepalate/README.md

 #### **User Requirements & Expectations**

 #### **Requirements**
-* Easy navigation
+* Easy navigation.
-* Interesting and pertinent content about coffee and blends
+* Interesting and pertinent content about coffee and blends.
-* Clear pricing information
+* Clear pricing information.
-* Good access points to contact the company
+* Good access points to contact the company.

 #### **Expectations**

+* Clear information about the the steps to make my own blend.
+* When clicking on links to external pages, I expect the new page to be opened in a separate browser tab.
+* During the blending process, user wants to receive tips through "Tooltips".
+* Reach out to the user's specific blend throughout no more than 4 steps.
+* Strong connection with website visual effects.
+* Links must be working properly to reach the target with any setbacks.
+* Receive feedback after submitting my order through the form.

 ### **Company Goals**